 Successful employment of OAAW to protect the MAGTF has a tremendous impact on the morale of enemy and friendly troops.
 The presence of friendly aircraft and the absence of enemy aircraft increase the confidence of ground-based forces and facilitate rapid accomplishment of the MAGTF's mission.
-The presence of friendly aircraft can decrease the enemy's morale, restrict his actions, restrict/eliminate his ability to conduct aviation operations, and restrict his ability to apply combat power.
-For the enemy, losing control of the air can be a significant factor in his defeat.
+The presence of friendly aircraft can decrease the enemy forces' morale, restrict their actions, restrict/eliminate their ability to conduct aviation operations, and restrict their ability to apply combat power.
+For enemy forces, losing control of the air can be a significant factor in their defeat.